-- 3.1 The doctor should have in depth knowledge of the related anatomy, neurophysiology, pathology and clinical management of disorders of the brain, head and neck, and spine amenable to neuroendovascular techniques, and background knowledge of the procedures obtained from appropriate local or international societies, lectures or conferences. - 3.2 For initial credentialling process: - 3.2.1 A doctor must have performed diagnostic catheter cervico-cerebral or spinal angiograms during at least 60 procedures (which can include pre-interventional diagnostic examinations), with a complication rate within an acceptable range, under the direct supervision of a neurointerventionalist credentialled under this set of Guidelines within a period of two consecutive years.3
+- 3.1 Training for Credentialling - 3.1.1 The doctor should have in depth knowledge of the related anatomy, neurophysiology, pathology and clinical management of disorders of the brain, head and neck, and spine amenable to neuroendovascular techniques, and background knowledge of the procedures obtained from appropriate local or international societies, lectures or conferences. - 3.1.2 Training records submitted for initial credentialling should include formal training programmes in Interventional Neuroradiology / Endovascular Neurosurgery organised by Colleges of Radiologists / Colleges of Surgeons, and / or structured training courses provided by some renowned international societies such as "Planet Course" or "ECMINT" etc.

-- 3.2.2 A doctor is preferred to have simulation training in cerebral, carotid and acute ischemic stroke intervention modules before performing endovascular neurointerventional procedures. - 3.2.3 A doctor must have training and experience in patient assessment and the conduction of 60 neurointerventional procedures under the direct supervision of a neurointerventionalist credentialled under this set of Guidelines within a period of three consecutive years after becoming an HKAM Fellow or the equivalent^{2,4}.
-In at least 30 of these 60 procedures, the doctor should have assumed the role of the primary operator in completing a major portion of the procedure or in completing a significant component of a major complex interventional procedure^{10, 11}.
-In addition, these 60 procedures should at least comprise treatment of the following: - 30 intracranial aneurysms (15 as the primary operator) - 10 AVM/DAVF/CCF (intracranial or spinal) (5 as primary operator) - 20 other related endovascular neurointerventional procedures such as tumor embolization, acute ischaemic stroke and complication management (10 as primary operator) - 3.3 Exemption from initial credentialling process: - Doctors fulfilling specific requirements are exempted from the initial 3.3.1 credentialling process.
-The consideration for such exemption from initial credentialling process is a one-off exercise to be taken place when credentialling for endovascular neurointerventional procedures is first implemented on 1 July 2022. - 3.3.2 Doctors are required to fulfil the following criteria to be exempted from the initial credentialling process: - 3.3.2.1 They have performed or supervised 30 endovascular neurointerventional procedures independently after obtaining the Academy Fellowship or the equivalent during a period of three consecutive years immediately prior to the implementation of credentialling for endovascular neurointerventional procedures. - 3.3.2.2 Documentation of the above neurointerventional procedures should be made available as evidence of experience and for the assessment of clinical outcome and complication rate. - 3.3.2.3 All doctors exempted from the initial credentialling process are required to be evaluated in the continuous credentialling process.
+- 3.2 For initial credentialling process: - A doctor must have performed diagnostic catheter cervico-cerebral or spinal angiograms 32.1 during at least 60 procedures (which can include pre-interventional diagnostic examinations), with a complication rate within an acceptable range, under the direct supervision of a neurointerventionalist credentialled under this set of Guidelines within a period of two consecutive years. - 322 A doctor is preferred to have simulation training in cerebral, carotid and acute ischemic stroke intervention modules before performing endovascular neurointerventional procedures. - 323 A doctor must have training and experience in patient assessment and the conduction of 60 neurointerventional procedures under the direct supervision of а neurointerventionalist credentialled under this set of Guidelines within a period of three consecutive years after becoming an HKAM Fellow or the equivalent.
+In at least 30 of these 60 procedures, the doctor should have assumed the role of the primary operator in completing a major portion of the procedure or in completing a significant component of a major complex interventional procedure.
+In addition, these 60 procedures should at least comprise treatment of the following: - 30 intracranial aneurysms (15 as the primary operator) - 10 AVM/DAVF/CCF (intracranial or spinal) (5 as primary operator) - 20 other related endovascular neurointerventional procedures such as tumor embolization, acute ischaemic stroke and complication management (10 as primary operator) - 32.4 Supporting documents (e.g., operation records / radiological procedural records) for the submitted cases claiming the applicant's role as the primary operator in a neurointerventional procedure should clearly indicate the roles of all operators involved, including a primary operator, assistant operator(s) and a supervisor (if any).
+Should such documentation NOT be available, a completed and signed Case Record Form along with the supporting documents should be submitted for vetting.

+- 3.3 Exemption from initial credentialling process: - Doctors fulfilling specific requirements are exempted from the initial credentialling 33.1 process.
+The consideration for such exemption from initial credentialling process is a one-off exercise to be taken place when credentialling for endovascular neurointerventional procedures is first implemented on 1 July 2022. - Doctors are required to fulfil the following criteria to be exempted from the initial 332 credentialling process: - 3.3.2.1 They have performed or supervised 30 endovascular neurointerventional procedures independently after obtaining the Academy Fellowship or the equivalent during a period of three consecutive years immediately prior to the implementation of credentialling for endovascular neurointerventional procedures. - 3.3.2.2 Documentation of the above neurointerventional procedures should be made available as evidence of experience and for the assessment of clinical outcome and complication rate. - 3.3.2.3 All doctors exempted from the initial credentialling process are required to be evaluated in the continuous credentialling process.